parsa-epfl/cloudsuite/docs/benchmarks/media-streaming.md

 /full-240p-00004.mp4 pace_time=10 timeout=10 headers='Range: bytes=2621440-3145727'
 /full-240p-00004.mp4 pace_time=10 timeout=10 headers='Range: bytes=3145728-3221180'
 ```
-Each line here defines an HTTP/HTTPS request with the following fields:
+Each line here defines an HTTP/HTTPS query with the following fields:
 - The name of the requested video.
-In our example, requests ask for `/full-240p-00004.mp4`.
+In our example, all queries ask for `/full-240p-00004.mp4`.
-- `timeout` determines the maximum time the client waits before receiving any response after sending the request to the server.
+- `timeout` determines the maximum time the client waits to receive any response after sending a query to the server.
 Once expired, the client closes the connection and increases the timeout counter.
-- `pace_time` determines the latency between sending two consecutive requests.
-By default, the first three requests of each session don't have this field, which means they are sent together.
+- `pace_time` determines the latency between sending consecutive queries.
+By default, the first three queries of each session don't have this field, which means they are sent together.
-- `header` declares a range of video bytes for each request.
+- `header` declares a range of video bytes for each query.

 It is possible that sessions in the `session lists` don't touch the whole dataset.
 In this case, consider increasing the `SESSION_COUNT`.
 Check the beginning of the `session lists` for each resolution to see the related statistics.

-### Starting the Server on Host1 ####
+### Starting the Server ####
 Start the server on the same machine as the dataset container:

 ```bash